Home · Colorado · Utah · American landscapes · Canada · Europe & North Africa · Hiking guides

-The 1.7 million acres of the Grand Staircase - Escalante National Monument, together with the nearby Death Hollow wilderness and Capitol Reef National Park, contain some of the best canyon hiking to be found in the Southwest US.
-Although the region is famous for its slot canyons, backpacking trips, and technical canyoneering possibilities, the relatively sparsely visited area also has easier trails that can be accessed out of the small towns of Boulder and Escalante.
+The 1.7 million acres of the Grand Staircase - Escalante National Monument, together with the nearby Paria Canyon and Death Hollow wildernesses and Capitol Reef National Park, contain some of the best canyon hiking to be found in the Southwest US.
+Although the region is famous for its slot canyons, backpacking trips, and technical canyoneering possibilities, the relatively sparsely visited area also has easier trails that can be accessed out of the small towns of Boulder, Escalante and Kanab.
 This page summarizes some of the best day hikes I've found in the Escalante.

 Coyote Gulch via Hurricane Wash

 Trailhead: Hurricane Wash trailhead, about 33 miles down the Hole-in-the-Rock road from its junction with Utah 12 just outside Escalante.
-Road conditions vary rapidly, but at least in Spring 2007 this wide unpaved road was in great condition all the way to the trailhead, and readily passable in a normal car.
+Road conditions vary, but on the occasions I've driven it this wide unpaved road was in great condition all the way to the trailhead, and readily passable in a normal car.
 Allow about an hour from Escalante to the trailhead.
 Watch out for cattle wandering onto the road!

 Exploring Coyote Gulch is at the top of most hikers' wish-lists in the Escalante, and with good reason.
 The sinuous sandstone canyon features spectacular rock arches, deeply undercut alcoves, and lush vegetation.
-It's a remarkable yet relatively easy to visit place that stands comparison with better known canyons in Zion National Park.
+It's a remarkable yet relatively easy to visit place that as is every bit as impressive as better known canyons in Zion National Park.

 For a day hike, the easiest access is via Hurricane Wash.
 A nondescript drainage at the parking area, the wash rapidly deepens into a pleasant open canyon as you hike down the normally dry streambed.
 It's easy if somewhat sandy and unremarkable going for the first three miles.
 After passing the Glen Canyon Recreation Area boundary at the three mile point, there's a short section of modest narrows before the canyon deepens dramatically and water starts appearing along the floor.
 For the last couple of miles before the confluence with Coyote Gulch the canyon is quite lush, and it's easy to lose the main trail amongst the willows.

 All this is pleasant enough, but the drama of the hike begins once you reach Coyote Gulch proper at the 5.4 mile mark.
 Heading downstream, the Gulch is marked by sweeping bends with huge undercut alcoves at almost every corner.
-It's often easiest (and lower impact) to hike in the ankle deep stream rather than follow the trail.
+It's often easiest to hike in the ankle deep stream rather than follow the trail.
 About one and a half miles down canyon - 7 miles from the trailhead - you reach Jacob Hamblin Arch, an impressive arch that cuts through the canyon wall where the stream makes a sharp U-bend.
-Just beyond the arch there's an amazing alcove, beneath which several backpackers had set up camp (you can see their tents in the panorama above, which gives an idea of the incredible scale of the place!).
+Just beyond the arch there's an amazing alcove, beneath which several backpackers had set up camp.
 We had lunch here and returned, but there are no obstacles to continuing a further 2 miles down the canyon as far as Coyote Natural Bridge.

 The Hurricane Wash route gives the easiest access to the Gulch, but there are other possibilities too.
 The lower part of Coyote Gulch, at the confluence with the Escalante River near Lake Powell, can be reached from the Forty Mile Ridge trailhead, a little further down the Hole-in-the-Rock road.
 It's also possible to make a loop from the Forty Mile Ridge trailhead by first heading to the lower Gulch, then hiking upstream and exiting the canyon near Jacob Hamblin Arch.
 We didn't try this since guidebooks differ on the difficulty of the exit route, with some suggesting that climbing experience is necessary to exit safely.